anton-k/csound-live-sampler/README.md

 #### Channels

-Let's look at the parameters of the a channel:
+Let's look at the parameters of the channel:

 ```yaml
 mixer: